eobermuhlner/openforge-eobermuhlner/README.md

 They are designed to be printed directly on the flat bed of a resin printer.

-A little drain hole at the bottom prevents suction problems and the print to be filled with still liquid resin.
+A little drain hole at the bottom prevents suction problems and avoids that the print is ends up filled with liquid resin.

 - Dungeon Stone - Hollow Wall 2x2 inch